nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **:information_source: Tutor's name**<br>

-* Tutor's name can only letters and numbers.
+* Tutor's name can only include letters and numbers.
 * Tutor's name is case-sensitive.
 E.g., `John` and `john` is different!

 </div>